 A felony criminal conviction and the negative consequences that go along with it can have serious lifelong consequences.
 After a serious arrest, you may be feeling immense pressure and have many questions about the legal process ahead.

 To increase your chances of a successful outcome, speak with a Fremont felony defense lawyer immediately.
 The sooner you begin planning your defense strategy, the better.
-Call today to set up a consultation.
+Contact us today to set up a consultation.